1. What is Base Camp?Back to Top

 Members who choose to work in Pathways in printed materials will continue to receive their path in three distributions.
 Once members have completed everything in distribution one, they can request distribution two.
 Similarly, distribution three becomes available to request once everything in distribution two is complete.

-Save on medals for your club’s speech contest with promo code MEDAL!
-Offer valid February 1-28, 2021.
+Save 10% on Guest Packets when you use promo code GP10!
+Offer valid August 1-31, 2021.
 Not valid with any other offer.Shop now